R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 Anchors are essential for validation.
 Want to check if a string starts with a digit?
 Use ^\\d.
 Want to confirm a filename ends in .csv?
 Use \\.csv$.

-Without anchors, "app" matches anywhere inside a string.
-The \\b word boundary in \\bapp\\b requires "app" to be a complete word, not part of "apple" or "application".
+Without anchors, "app" would match anywhere inside a string.
+The word-boundary pattern \\bapp\\b requires "app" to be a complete word, not part of "apple" or "application", so only the standalone "app" returns TRUE.
+Combining ^ and $ creates an exact-match test, a common technique for validation.

 Groups wrap part of a pattern in parentheses.
 Capturing groups () let you extract submatches.
 Non-capturing groups (?:) organize patterns without capturing.
 The alternation operator | means "this or that".